thang1314/SmartDesk_RaspberryPi/README.md

 - Card scanning function: Utilizing RFID RC522 to connect to the microcontroller via SPI communication.
 The RC522 is employed for attendance tracking using RFID cards or tags.
 When a student wants to register their attendance, they can simply tap their RFID card or tag near the RC522 reader.
 The RC522 module, interfaced with Raspberry Pi, scans the card and reads its unique identification number.

-- All data collected from modules and sensors like RFID-RC522, TSL2561 is transmitted to the server through MQTT Broker.
+- All data collected from modules and sensors like RFID-RC522, and TSL2561 is transmitted to the server through MQTT Broker.

 ## Installation
 Before we start programming, we first need to update our Raspberry Pi to ensure it’s running the latest version of all the software.
 Run the following two commands on your Raspberry Pi to update it.